Fast quantum computation with all-to-all Hamiltonians: Introduction

 \section{Introduction}

 Promising advantages on difficult problems \cite{Shor99}, quantum computing has witnessed tremendous developments in the current generation.
 The canonical model of quantum computation is quantum circuits \cite{Nielsen_Chuang_2010}, where any pair of qubits can interact by a two-qubit gate assuming all-to-all connectivity.
 In reality, however, the qubits are arranged in our 3-dimensional world, so gates acting on faraway qubits require extra cost.
 For example, one can move the qubits so that they can interact with new neighbors \cite{Rydberg_processor23,ion_racetrack23}, or use SWAP gates to route quantum information directly \cite{routing_10,routing_overhead20,routing_Maryland23}.
 These routing approaches induce an overhead that scales with the system size.
 Another approach, however, is to couple all qubits to some global modes of photons or phonons, so that an effective \emph{all-to-all Hamiltonian} for the qubits is induced.
-This situation arises naturally in quantum devices involving optical cavities \cite{cavity_metro_scram23,cavity_graphstate24}, trapped ions \cite{ion_longrange12,ion_rev21}, and superconducting qubits \cite{all2all_supercond}.
+This situation arises naturally in quantum devices involving optical cavities \cite{cavity_metro_scram23,cavity_graphstate24}, trapped ions \cite{ion_longrange12,ion_rev21}, and superconducting qubits \cite{SC_all2all20,all2all_supercond}.

 Historically, all-to-all Hamiltonians also play an important role in diverse areas of physics, ranging from quantum optics \cite{Dickemodel54}, nuclear physics \cite{LMG65}, spin glass \cite{SK75,SK_Parisi79} to quantum gravity \cite{SYK93,SYK_talk15,SYK_remark16}.
 The mean-field nature of all-to-all Hamiltonians makes them more tractable analytically, paving the way to understanding more complicated situations with extra spatial structure.
 Moreover, understanding all-to-all interactions provides insight into more general long-range Hamiltonians with slowly decaying couplings \cite{longrange_rev23}.
-Due to such importance of all-to-all Hamiltonians, it is demanding to understand their computational power.
+Due to such importance of all-to-all Hamiltonians, it is demanding to understand their dynamics from a computational-complexity viewpoint.

 With a time-dependent all-to-all Hamiltonian $H=\sum_{ij}H_{ij}$, one can realize information processing quantum circuits by turning on the coupling term $H_{ij}$ for some time for a two-qubit gate on $i,j$.
 However, this approach simulating circuits by Hamiltonians does not exploit the full power of all-to-all interactions: An $N$-qubit Hamiltonian $H$ contains $\mathrm{\Theta}(N^2)$ interactions, while only $\order(N)$ of them are turned on at a given time, because each qubit is involved in at most one gate a time in the circuit model.
 This raises the following question: Given a quantum information processing task, say a unitary $U$, what is the shortest evolution time $T$ for an all-to-all Hamiltonian to generate $U$?
 If $U$ can be realized by a depth-$D$ circuit, then a $T=\mathrm{\Theta}(D)$ Hamiltonian evolution would suffice assuming $\order(1)$ interaction strength per qubit pair, but can Hamiltonians be asymptotically faster $T\ll D$?
 Such a speedup is particularly demanding for near-term quantum devices to finish useful computation before the decoherence timescale.